Esther Allan: Career

 She began working in New York City, both as a "classical" pianist (for example she performed Brahms's Piano Concerto No. 2 and Gershwin's Concerto in F during a recital at Carnegie Hall) and as a "jazz" pianist, in the vein of the "classical jazz" initiated by George Gershwin and Dana Suesse.

-In the early 1940s she married American jeweler and department store owner Norman Allan (1908–1999), to whom she dedicated her Norman Concerto, a 6-minute piece for piano and orchestra in the vein of the Warsaw Concerto, which gained some success at the time and launched her as a composer.
+On June 16, 1935, she married in Detroit American jeweler and department store owner Norman Allan (1912–1999), to whom she later dedicated her Norman Concerto, a 6-minute piece for piano and orchestra in the vein of the Warsaw Concerto, which gained some success at the time and launched her as a composer.
 Once married, she used only her "American" name Allan, abandoning her maiden name.

 She worked for a period of time as the pianist in Phil Spitalny's all-girl Hour of Charm Orchestra, as well as an affiliate pianist of Aileen Shirley's all-girl orchestra, "The Minoco Maids Of Melody".

 As a composer, aside from "the Norman Concerto", she wrote other short pieces for piano and orchestra: Ocean Rhapsody, Romantic Concerto... described as being "an exact synthesis between Rachmaninov, Gershwin and the Warsaw Concerto", and Meditation for Piano, Harp and Strings, all homages to her native Poland.
 These works, as well as "the Norman Concerto", were regularly performed by Allan, accompanied by the Detroit Sinfonietta, conducted by Felix Resnick.
 A vinyl album of their performances was published in the 1960s.

 She arranged for piano and orchestra several works, including classical hits as Chopin's Nocturne in C minor, Op.
 48, No. 1 and Beethoven's piano sonata No. 17, "The Tempest", and variety songs as "Bethie's Theme", "Enchantment", and "Freddie's Running".

 She composed numerous short works for piano solo for her own recitals, around thirty songs, some chamber musics (including "Autumn Nocturne" for piano and harp) as well as some larger-scaled orchestral concert works.